 Neurosciences (Brain & Spine)

 Ferguson, Sherise D; Zhou, Shouhao; Xiu, Joanne; Hashimoto, Yuuri; Sanai, Nader; Kim, Lyndon; Kesari, Santosh; de Groot, John; Spetzler, David; and Heimberger, Amy B, "Ependymomas overexpress chemoresistance and DNA repair-related proteins."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 427.